 This Week’s Note from Fr.
 Christensen

-Dear St. Rita Families,
+Dear St. Rita Parishioners,

 In Christ,